Evals

 <AccordionGroup>

-<Accordion title="Customer Support - Empathy test">
+<Accordion title="Customer support - empathy test">

-**Scenario name**: Response Empathy
+**Scenario name**: Response empathy

-**Persona & situation**: You are a long-time customer who was recently charged twice for the same order.
+**Description**: You are a long-time customer who was recently charged twice for the same order.
 You've already contacted support once without resolution and are feeling frustrated but willing to give the Agent a chance to help.
 Express your concerns clearly and see if the Agent acknowledges your situation before jumping to solutions.

-**Evaluator**: Empathy Shown (LLM Judge)
+**Check**: Empathy shown (LLM Judge)

 * *Evaluation Prompt*: Did the Agent acknowledge the customer's frustration and express empathy before offering solutions?
 The response should show understanding of the emotional state and validate their concerns.